MISP/misp-website/content/blog/SACTI_Secure_aggregation_of_cyber_threat_intelligence.md

 # Implementation

-The demonstrator is build in Python using the Shamir secret-sharing library from mpc.tno.nl.
+The demonstrator is built in Python using the Shamir secret-sharing library from mpc.tno.nl.
 The, code, installation instructions and usage instructions can be found [here](https://github.com/COSSAS/sacti).
-A demonstration video can be found [here](https://vimeo.com/748755803).
+Further backgrounds (including a demonstration video) can be found [here](https://cossas-project.org/portfolio/sacti/).

 Since the software was developed within the EU's [Prometheus](h2020.prometheus.eu) project, the PKI in the demonstrator is self-made and based on lattice-based standardization candidates from NIST's PQC standardization competition.
 However, it is not suitable for operational applications.
 It is only suitable for simulation on one machine and for research purposes.
 Organizations using this protocol should replace it with a properly implemented and tested PKI.